camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 </conditionalEventDefinition>
 ```

-Conditional events are only evaluated if a variable was changed, except conditional intermediate events (see below).
 It is possible to specify on which variable and variable change event the condition should be evaluated.
 For that the camunda extension attributes `camunda:variableName` and `camunda:variableEvent` can be used.